LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Approach

 Lawnicons style is based on fundamentals and quality.
 Please read it carefully to avoid any rework.
 The main goal is to create high-quality icons in the Lawnicons style.
 The icons should make it clear which app will open.
 Sometimes, to achieve this goal, you need to create an icon from scratch.
-Don't sacrifice quality and avoid compromises.
+Avoid compromises.

 Tips:
 - Carefully study the Lawnicons design guidelines.
 - See how other contributors have made pull requests (PRs).
 - Practice on easy-to-make icons to understand the whole process.
 - Make no more than 5 icons at a time, as long as your PRs require rework.
+- Don't sacrifice quality.

 [Merged PRs](https://github.com/LawnchairLauncher/lawnicons/pulls?q=is%3Apr+is%3Amerged+label%3Aicons) • [Easy-to-make icons
 ](https://docs.google.com/spreadsheets/d/1AXc9EDXA6udZeGROtB5nuABjM33VluGY_V24tIzHaKc/edit?usp=sharing)